devcapcap/XeonPhi/README.md

 # XeonPhi
-xeon phi KNL modules 4.4.1, libscif 4.4.1 and micmpssd 4.4.1 for linux kernel and tested with kernel 5.6rc1 (ubuntu 20.04)
+Xeon phi KNL modules 4.4.1, libscif 4.4.1 and micmpssd 4.4.1 for linux kernel and tested with kernel 5.6rc1 (ubuntu 20.04)
 My test is to run a xeon phi card (KNC and KNL) on a computer with no option in bios with "4G Above Decoding".

 I started from the work i saw at the two links address below